District Legislator (Party, Representing):

 Contact me by email: firstname.lastname@example.org

 Legislator Fred Ancello was elected to represent the 6th Legislative District in the Monroe County Legislature.
 This district includes a portion of the Town of Greece, where Fred has been a resident for 28 years.
-Currently, Fred serves as Vice Chairman of both the Environment and Public Works Committee and the Transportation Committee, as well as a member of the Human Services Committee.
+Currently, Fred serves as Chairman of the Public Safety Committee and is a member of the Planning and Economic Development Committee.

 Fred is an entrepreneur and the proud owner of Davies Seafood, a small business he has owned for 24 years.
 As a small business owner and local employer, Fred knows what it takes to create and retain jobs in our community.